-This document should be used only for Version 8.0 and greater of the EnSight program.
+This document should be used only for Version 8.2 and greater of the EnSight program.

 Information in this document is subject to change without notice.
-This document contains proprietary information of Computational Engineering International, Inc. The contents of this document may not be disclosed to third parties, copied, or duplicated in any form, in whole or in part, unless permitted by contract or by written permission of Computational Engineering International, Inc. Computational Engineering International, Inc. Computational Engineering International, Inc. Computational Engineering International, Inc. Computations of this document not made by itself.
+This document contains proprietary information of Computational Engineering International, Inc. The contents of this document may not be disclosed to third parties, copied, or duplicated in any form, in whole or in part, unless permitted by contract or by written permission of Computational Engineering International, Inc. Computational Engineering International, Inc. does not warranty the content or accuracy of any foreign translations of this document not made by itself.
 The Computational Engineering International, Inc. Software License Agreement and Contract for Support and Maintenance Service supersede and take precedence over any information in this document.